Household Safety Risks

 • New carpeting

-• Non stick products that contain PTFE or PFOA such a frying pans, waffle makers, cooking bags, irons, ironing board covers
+• Non-stick products containing PTFE or PFOA, including cookware, waffle makers, cooking bags, irons, and ironing board covers